codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

     ...
 ```

-### Reuse a Git token from Codefresh integrations
+## Reuse a Git token from Codefresh integrations

-If you customize the git clone step, you also have the capability to use one of your existing [git integrations]({{site.baseurl}}/docs/integrations/git-providers/)
+You also have the capability to use one of your existing [git integrations]({{site.baseurl}}/docs/integrations/git-providers/)
 as an authentication mechanism.

 The [Codefresh CLI](https://codefresh-io.github.io/cli/) can read one of the connected [git authentication contexts](https://codefresh-io.github.io/cli/contexts/get-context/) and use that token for a custom clone step.

 Here is an example for Github

 ```yaml
 version: '1.0'